apache/druid/docs/configuration/human-readable-byte.md

   -->

-This page documents all configuration properties related to bytes.
+This page documents configuration properties related to bytes.

 These properties can be configured through 2 ways:
-1. a simple number in byte
+1. a simple number in bytes
 2. a number with a unit suffix

-## A number in byte
+## A number in bytes

-Given the cache size is 3G, there's a configuration as below
+Given that cache size is 3G, there's a configuration as below

 ```properties
 # 3G bytes = 3_000_000_000 bytes